astrohart/MFR/MFR.Engines.Replacement/README.md

 ##### Remarks

-This object allows access to the user configuration and the actions associated with it.
+This object allows access to the user projectFileRenamerConfiguration and the actions associated with it.